icloudal/alej33ch/README.md

 ## ⚡ Fun Fact
-When I’m not working on IT systems or coding, I enjoy exploring new tech gadgets, gaming, and diving into sci-fi novels.
+When I’m not working on IT systems or coding, I enjoy exploring new tech gadgets, and scuba diving.
 I’m also an avid coffee enthusiast!

 ---